-a.
-The land development activity complies with the requirements of this Subchapter for Floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan.

-b.
-The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance.

-c.
-The land disturbing activity complies with the requirements of Subchapter 18.

-d.
-A wetland delineation by a qualified scientist has been performed if encroachments into jurisdictional wetlands are proposed and a Section 404 Nationwide Permit or a Letter of Permission from the U.S. Army Corps of Engineers has been obtained.

-e.
-An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs.

-f.
-An alternative Environmentally Sensitive Areas plan has been approved for the subject development.
+- 1. The land development activity complies with the requirements of this Subchapter for floodplains, Riparian Buffers, Water Related Habitat, and Upland Habitat and all other federal, state or local laws as part of the final plat or site plan. - 2.
+The land disturbing activity will not cause damage to Environmentally Sensitive Areas located on property adjacent to the areas of disturbance. - 3.
+The land disturbing activity complies with the requirements of Subchapter 18. - 4.
+A wetland delineation by a trained scientist has been performed if encroachments into jurisdictional wetlands are proposed and a Section 404 Nationwide Permit or Letter of Permission from the U.S. Army Corps of Engineers has been obtained. - 5.
+An Environmentally Sensitive Areas field assessment has provided evidence the subject property contains no ESAs. - 6.
+An alternative Environmentally Sensitive Area plan has been approved for the subject development.

-D. Expiration.
+D. Expiration

-The Environmentally Sensitive Area review shall expire when the final plat for a residential development approval expires, or when the site plan for a non-residential development approval expires.
+The Environmentally Sensitive Area review shall expire when the final plat for residential development approval expires, or when the site plan approval for a non-residential development expires.

-E. Credit.
+E. Credit

-Any Environmentally Sensitive Area that is protected may be used towards meeting:
+Any Environmentally Sensitive Area that is preserved may be used towards meeting:

-- 1. Landscape and Tree Canopy requirements contained in Subchapter 35.13 - a.
-One square foot of tree canopy would be given for every square foot of ESA tree canopy (1:1). - b.
-Two square feet of landscape credits will be given for every square foot of ESA tree canopy (2:1). - c.
-One square foot of landscape credits would be given for every square foot of non-wooded ESA (1:1). - 2.
-Parkland dedication in accordance with the Parkland Dedication Ordinance. - 3.
-Drainage standards in accordance with Subchapter 35.19.
+- 1. Landscape and Tree Canopy requirements contained in Subchapter 13. - a.
+One square foot of tree canopy will be given for every square foot of preserved ESA tree canopy (1:1). - b.
+Two square feet of landscape credits will be given for every square foot of preserved ESA tree canopy (2:1).

+- c.
+One square foot of landscape credits will be given for every square foot of non-wooded preserved ESA (1:1) - 2.
+Parkland dedication in accordance with the Parkland Dedication Ordinance - 3.
+Drainage standards in accordance with Subchapter 19 Drainage Standards.

-35.17.5 Environmentally Sensitive Area Classifications.
+35.17.5 Environmentally Sensitive Area Classifications